 Team Rocket was even worse.
 They did 100% pure nothing.
 They didn’t even talk to Ash and co. or Annie and Oakley.
 They got splashed with water, failed at following Annie and Oakley on the rooftops and that was it.
 They basically vanished from the movie after that only appearing in reaction shots to what the machine was doing with little dialogue, and we don’t see them again until the end credits where we see them following Ash and the others like normal.

 The visuals of Alto Mare were the best things to say about this movie because the city is incredibly designed and well-detailed.
-The whole city is a big rip off of Venice, and they even throw in some Italian words to push this further, but it’s still really amazing.
+The whole city is heavily inspired by Venice, and they even throw in some Italian words to push this further, but it’s still really amazing.

 The overall art and animation was back and forth.
 Some of the CGI was a huge step up from what they’ve been doing, especially in regards to the CGI shots of the city, but some shots almost seemed unfinished they were so bad.

 Not to mention that the colors are just wrong during most of the movie.
 It feels way too dark a lot of the time, and like the comparison said, it’s almost like some scenes have a blue filter over them.
 It really tarnishes a good visual experience.